 Sheep To Shawl Competition

-Five team members – one shearer, three spinners, and one weaver – will compete to shear a sheep, spin the fleece and weave it into a shawl, all in a couple of hours.
+Five team members – one shearer, three spinners, and one weaver – will compete to shear a sheep, spin the fleece, and weave it into a shawl, all in three hours.

 Rules